2019 Women's Twenty20 East Asia Cup

 The Twenty20 East Asia Cup is an annual competition featuring China, Hong Kong, Japan and South Korea that was first played in 2015 and alternates annually between a men's and women's event.
 The women's event was won by China in 2015 and by Hong Kong in 2017.
 The men's events in 2016 and 2018 (both featuring the Hong Kong Dragons – a side representing Hong Kong's Chinese community – instead of their senior national team) had been won by South Korea and Japan, respectively.
 The 2019 edition was the first to be granted official T20I status after the International Cricket Council (ICC) had granted T20I status to matches between all of its members from 1 July 2018 (women's teams) and 1 January 2019 (men's teams).

 China defeated Hong Kong in the final by 14 runs to claim the title.
+Chinese batter Sun Meng Yao contributed nearly half of her team's runs with an innings of 49*.